Sinai and Palestine campaign: Creation of Eastern Frontier Force

 In September 1916, General Murray moved his headquarters from Ismailia on the Suez Canal back to Cairo in order to deal more efficiently with the threat from the Senussi in the Western Desert.
 General Lawrence was transferred to France where he served as Chief of Staff to Field Marshal Haig in 1918.
 Field Marshal William Robertson, the Chief of the Imperial General Staff, set out his global military policy at this time in a letter to Murray of 16 October 1916, in which he stated "I am not intent on winning in any particular quarter of the globe.
 My sole object is to win the war and we shall not do that in the Hedjaz nor in the Sudan.
 Our military policy is perfectly clear and simple ...
 [It] is offensive on the Western Front and therefore defensive everywhere else".

 In this climate of defensive military policy, Major-General Sir Charles Dobell, who had acquired a reputation for sound work in minor operations, was promoted to the rank of lieutenant-general, given the title of GOC Eastern Frontier Force and put in charge of all the troops on the canal and in the desert.
-His headquarters was established at Ismailia and he began to organised his command into two parts, the Canal Defences and Desert Column.
+His headquarters was established at Ismailia and he began to organise his command into two parts, the Canal Defences and Desert Column.
 In October, Eastern Force began operations into the Sinai desert and on to the border of Palestine.
 Initial efforts were limited to building a railway and a waterline across the Sinai.
 The railway was constructed by the Egyptian Labour Corps at the rate of about 15 mi a month and the British front moved eastward at the same speed.
 By 19 October the Anzac Mounted Division Headquarters was at Bir el Abd where the 52nd (Lowland) Division joined them on 24 October.